Relevant to tax year 2019/20

 Buying property portfolios in a limited company to reduce Stamp Duty Land Tax

 SDLT is charged on land and property.
-Buying shares in a company attracts a different level of tax with Stamp Duty (SD) at 0.5%, which is considerably less than if you purchased several properties from an individual as you would have had to pay the normal scaled level of SDLT, plus the 3% surcharge.
+Buying shares in a company attract a different level of tax with Stamp Duty (SD) at 0.5%, which is considerably less than if you purchased several properties from an individual as you would have had to pay the normal scaled level of SDLT, plus the 3% surcharge.

 So if you are looking to buy properties ensure that you buy the company that holds the properties to take advantage of the different stamp duty levels.